GarryLed/IoT-team-collaboration-project/README.md

 - Pet safety
 - Fire prevention
 - Injury prevention
--   Carbon monoxide
-    Carbon Monoxide is a poisonous gas which is sometimes reffered to as "The Silent Killer".
+-   Carbon Monoxide is a poisonous gas which is sometimes reffered to as "The Silent Killer".
 When researching about Kitchen safety devices we thought it would be a good idea to have an all in one device which could detect temperature, carbon monoxide and the air quality.
 Since Carbon Monoxide is a poisonous, flammable gas that is colorless, odorless and tasteless we thought that receiving a notification which will help warn people of the gas would be perfect to include in a kitchen safety device.